-The following is an excerpt from the article “Packing for our longest journey”, which appears in the current edition of Cosmos magazine.
+The following is an excerpt from the article “Packing for our longest journey” about the right to colonise other planets, which appears in the current edition of Cosmos magazine.
 To subscribe, click here.

 One motivation for sending humans into space is as an insurance policy against a mega-catastrophe on Earth.